Noahbryson/BLAES_stimSweep/README.md

   - just my scratch script

 - checkDir.m
   - verifies if a string is a directory.

+# TODO
+1. make CCEP configurations dynamic based on the number of channels.
+  Currently CCEPs are statically set for two channels, this should not be hard to implement I am just tired of working on this.

+2. add an option for only including CCEPs on every other block.

+3. make an option to include user feedback so I can use the same script to generate Tao's stimulation titration experiment

+4. make train frequency and duration configurable